veg/phylotree.js/README.md

 Assuming that `./node_modules/.bin` is on your `$PATH`, run

 ```
+yarn install
 yarn run develop
 ```

+Note that node version should be >=4 and <=9. [`vnm`](https://github.com/creationix/nvm) can be installed and used to install and change node versions easily.

 This will run `webpack` in watch mode and start a local server (default port is 8080).
 Refresh upon editing to view changes.